nilsbunger/parcel-browser/README.md

 # Set up a local database

-You'll either need a local DB or access to a cloud DB to run the service.
-A local DB is best for running big queries, because the latencies from app server to DB make things very slow.
+You'll need a local DB or access to a cloud DB to run the service.
+A local DB is best for dev, because the latencies from app server to DB make things very slow.
 It's easy to switch between them, so you might as well set up one locally.

-Running with your local DB is easy -- you just preface the manage.py command with `LOCAL_DB=1` (see examples below).

 1. `brew install postgres`

 2. `brew install postgis` - PostgreSQL extension for geometry types and geospatial functions

-3. `initdb -D <data_dir>` set directory for local data

-4. `pg_ctl -D <data_dir> -l logfile start` start local db
+3. `brew services start postgres` -- Run the Postgres server as a service in the background

-5. `createdb geodjango` -- postgres command to create the database
+4. `createdb geodjango` -- postgres command to create the database

-6. Update dbUserName param on /mygeo/Settings.py, line 96 with your device username

-7. `LOCAL_DB=1 ./manage.py migrate` -- apply django migrations to the local DB
+5. `LOCAL_DB=1 ./manage.py migrate` -- apply django migrations to the local DB

-8. `LOCAL_DB=1 ./manage.py createsuperuser` -- give yourself a superadmin account on django
+6. `LOCAL_DB=1 ./manage.py createsuperuser` -- give yourself a superadmin account on django

+The above is mostly a one-time setup.

 # Running in dev
 You'll need to run frontend and backend servers:

 `cd frontend && yarn dev` -- start frontend (parcel) dev server

-Now start the Django server with a cloud db or local db (remember to start venv):
+Now start the Django server with a cloud db or local db (remember to start the virtual env if you didn't already):
-1. RUNNING WITH CLOUD DB: `./manage.py runserver` - start backend (django) server
+1. RUNNING WITH CLOUD DB: `LOCAL_DB=0 ./manage.py runserver`
 2. RUNNING WITH LOCAL DB: `LOCAL_DB=1 ./manage.py runserver`

 Browse to http://localhost:8000/map or http://localhost:8000/admin .